 Preferred citation: William B. Workman papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

-Acquisition note: The collection was given to the Archives by Bill Workman in 2018.
+Acquisition note: The collection was given to the Archives by Bill Workman in 2018 and 2019.

 Processing information: This collection was described by Arlene Schmuland in 2018-2019.

 |1||Field notes, notes, correspondence, and a typescript copy of the final report on the Trans-Alaska pipeline archeological survey.
 The collection also includes some correspondence, papers, and presentations including papers on the history of archeology in Alaska.||1970-2005|

 |2||Article reviews, symposium discussion notes, report drafts, editorials||1965-1994|